 Our History

-Founded in 1946, Saint John Vianney Center (SJVC) is the longest-running, internationally renowned, and premier Catholic behavioral health and addiction treatment facility in North America for Clergy and Religious.
+Founded in 1946, Saint John Vianney Center (SJVC) is the longest-running, internationally renowned, and premier Catholic behavioral health and addiction treatment facility and resource center in North America for Clergy and Religious.

-The Center provides professional programs and services, spiritual experiences, and 24/7 nursing supervision to assist Clergy and Religious in living a healthy lifestyle in mind, body, and spirit.
+The Center provides professional programs and services, spiritual experiences, 24/7 nursing supervision, and educational wellness programs to assist Clergy and Religious in living a healthy lifestyle in mind, body, and spirit.

 The Center’s beginnings include the 1946 purchase of the 175-acre McIlvaine Estate in Downingtown, Pennsylvania, at the request of Monsignor William Kavanaugh and Dennis Cardinal Dougherty of the Archdiocese of Philadelphia.
 The main residence was converted from a family home to a private hospital, and the program was placed under the patronage of Saint John Vianney, an especially humble and forgiving priest known as the “Curé d’Ars,” a famous confessor in France known for his devotion to the Sacrament of Reconciliation.